-If you encounter a stranded marine mammal, call (888) 256-9840 the NOAA Fisheries Hawai‘i Statewide Marine Stranding, Entanglement, and Reporting Hotline.
+If you encounter a stranded marine mammal, please call the NOAA Marine Wildlife Hotline: (888) 256-9840.
 It is helpful if you can remain on the scene to provide information to the NOAA response team while they are on the way and when they arrive, but your safety is always a priority.
 Always maintain a safe distance from the stranded animal and take precautions that are necessary to ensure your safety and the safety of those around you.

 If you see a sick, injured, stranded, or dead marine mammal or sea turtle, immediately contact your local stranding network.

 Important - All marine mammal parts are protected by federal law and should not be removed from the carcass unless authorized.
 It is important that the remains of a dead marine mammal are untouched as there may be an ongoing investigation to determine the cause of death.